CITI Program Mission Statement

 CITI Program Founding

 CITI Program was founded by Paul Braunschweiger, PhD, and Karen Hansen in March 2000.
-Dr. Braunschweiger is Emeritus Professor of Radiation Oncology at the University of Miami Miller School of Medicine, and the Managing Director of CITI Program.
+Dr. Braunschweiger is an Emeritus Professor of Radiation Oncology at the University of Miami Miller School of Medicine, and the Managing Director of CITI Program.
 Ms. Hansen serves as a Director of the Institutional Review Office at Fred Hutchinson Cancer Research Center.

 The first CITI Program course focused on Human Subjects Research (HSR) protections.
 It was developed by a group of content experts representing the Albany Medical Center, Children’s Hospital of Boston, Dartmouth College, Fred Hutchinson Cancer Research Center, Group Health Cooperative, National Comprehensive Cancer Network, University of Kentucky, University of Miami, University of Nebraska Medical Center, and University of Washington.